nsmithuk/local-kms/README.md

 * Decryption
 * Generating a data key, with or without plain text
 * Generating random data
+* Signing and verifying messages
+    * RAW and DIGEST
 * Tags
 * Key Policies: Get & Put